BunsDev/windows-xp-myOS-client/README.md

 - **Connect Four Game**: Engage in a classic Connect Four game and challenge your friends for some friendly competition.

 - **AOL Instant Messenger with SmarterChild AI**: Chat with the legendary SmarterChild AI, now powered by the OpenAI API, and enjoy interactive and intelligent conversations reminiscent of the AOL Instant Messenger days.
+Export your chat logs, access them anytime via the Notepad application.

 - **Internet Explorer Inspired Browser**: Experience the early internet vibes with the Internet Explorer-inspired application, where you can browse the web and explore online content.